-IPU’s research on youth participation in parliaments has produced a wealth of data and has generated a series of recommendations to enhance youth participation.
-Here are some of the main findings presented in the IPU’s 2018 report on Youth Participation in National Parliaments.
+IPU research on youth participation in parliaments has produced a wealth of data and generated a series of recommendations to enhance youth participation.
+Here are some of the main findings presented in the IPU’s 2021 report on Youth Participation in National Parliaments.

-- Just over 30 per cent of the world’s single and lower houses of parliament have no MPs aged under 30.
+- Around 25 per cent of the world’s single and lower houses of parliament have no MPs aged under 30.

-- Seventy-six per cent of the world’s upper houses of parliament have no MPs aged under 30.
+- Seventy-three per cent of the world’s upper houses of parliament have no MPs aged under 30.